Restrictive Physical Intervention

 AMENDMENTIn April 2022, a link was added to the Ofsted good practice guidance which is non statutory - Guidance: Positive Environments Where Children Can Flourish (Ofsted).

 1. Planning for Children

 As part of the assessment and planning process for all children, consideration must be given to whether Physical Intervention may be necessary in managing behaviour.

-If Physical Intervention may be necessary, the circumstances in which it may be used and the strategies for managing it should be outlined in the child's Placement Information Record.
+If Physical Intervention may be necessary, the circumstances that give rise to it and the strategies for managing it should be outlined in the child's placement information record.

-This plan should outline the circumstances that justify to the use of Physical Intervention, the methods which are known or likely to be effective and other arrangements for its use.
+This plan should outline the circumstances that may give rise to the use of Physical Intervention, the methods which are known or likely to be effective and other arrangements for its use.

 It is also important to determine whether there are any medical conditions which might place the child at risk should particular techniques or methods of physical intervention be used.
 If so, this must be drawn to the attention of those working with or looking after the child and it must be stated in the child's Placement Information Record.
 If in doubt, medical advice must be sought.

 Those techniques that are used must comply with the principles and procedures set out in this chapter - see Section 3, Who may use Physical Interventions?

 The absence or existence of such a plan does not prevent staff/carers from acting as they see fit when confronted with unforeseen likely injury or damage to property, so long as the actions taken are consistent with the principles and procedures contained in this chapter.

 There are four broad categories of Physical Intervention: